 - North Carolina is one of the few remaining states that recognize Alienation of Affection lawsuits.

 Yes, that is right.
 North Carolina is one of only a handful of states that still recognizes the claim of Alienation of Affection.
 Sure, other states do still consider extramarital affairs (adultery) when it comes to the issue of alimony, but North Carolina is one of the few states that allows a married person to actually sue a third party for money based on that’s third party’s role in diminishing the love and affection between the married person and his or her spouse.

 - There is no set dollar amount that can make up for a relationship wrecked by cheating… Or is there?

 The Beatles taught us long ago that money can’t buy me love.
 While that may be true, a hefty jury award in an Alienation of Affection case might help you take a sad song and make it better.
-Let’s not forget the $8.8 million awarded to Keith King of North Carolina in 2018 when a Superior Court judge found that an affair lasting over a year had harmed King through criminal conversation and Alienation of Affection.
+Let’s not forget the $8.8 million awarded in North Carolina in 2018 when a Superior Court judge found that an affair lasting over a year had harmed the party through criminal conversation and Alienation of Affection.

 - It’s probably not worth filing if the person you are suing has no money.

 Since the prize for winning an Alienation of Affection lawsuit is money, you probably should not sue a third party who has little money or resources available to pay you.
 You may end up spending more money wrapped up in legal battles than it is worth in the end.

 - You can’t base an Alienation of Affection claim solely on the existence of a third party’s relationship with your recently separated spouse.